Low-Carb Hot Dog Buns

 Frequently Asked Questions

-Can I shape these into burger buns or sub rolls?
+Can I shape these into burger buns or slider-sized portions?

 I've done both.
 For burger buns, I flatten the dough into wider rounds instead of oblong shapes.
-For sub rolls, I make them longer.
-The dough handles either shape without any recipe changes.
-I usually get 4 burger-sized buns or 3 sub rolls from one batch.
+For sub rolls, I stretch them longer.
+For sliders, I divide the dough into 8-10 smaller pieces instead of 5.
+The dough handles any shape without recipe changes.
+I usually get 4 burger-sized buns or 8-10 sliders from one batch.

 Can I freeze these buns?